y0nil/kusto.blog/blog-posts/ingesting-nyc-taxi-rides.md

 For the purpose of this ingestion I used:

-* An Azure Data Explorer cluster with 6 `D14_v2` nodes (it was over-provisioned for the purpose of the previous section, I [scaled](https://docs.microsoft.com/en-us/azure/data-explorer/manage-cluster-scale-out){:target="_blank"} it down later).
+* A Kusto cluster with 6 `D14_v2` nodes (it was over-provisioned for the purpose of the previous section, I [scaled](https://docs.microsoft.com/en-us/azure/data-explorer/manage-cluster-scale-out){:target="_blank"} it down later).
 * The [Microsoft.Azure.Kusto.Ingest.NETStandard](https://www.nuget.org/packages/Microsoft.Azure.Kusto.Ingest.NETStandard) NuGet package.